MisterTea/GPT-IF/GptIfEngine/data/rooms/room_descriptions.md

 The suite also has a number of amenities that make it feel like a home away from home.
 There is a fully stocked minibar, a coffee maker, and a microwave.
 There is also a safe and a hairdryer.
 The safe attracts your attention.

-The safe happily buzzes as a security question scrolls on the 7-segment display: **YOUR SECURITY HINT IS: EVERY LETTER IN IT'S PLACE.
+The safe happily buzzes as a security question scrolls on the 7-segment display: **YOUR SECURITY HINT IS: I AM OWNED BY THE POOR AND THE RICH DON'T NEED ME.
 PLEASE TELL ME THE PASSWORD**

 ## Short

 James Carrington's stateroom is a spacious, opulent suite with stunning views of the ocean.
 A safe in this room attracts your attention.
-The safe happily buzzes as a security question scrolls on the 7-segment display: **YOUR SECURITY HINT IS: EVERY LETTER IN IT'S PLACE.
+The safe happily buzzes as a security question scrolls on the 7-segment display: **YOUR SECURITY HINT IS: I AM OWNED BY THE POOR AND THE RICH DON'T NEED ME.
 PLEASE TELL ME THE PASSWORD**

 # theater